rust-minidump/rust-minidump/minidump-processor/json-schema.md

       // Name of the the thread.
       "thread_name": <string>,

+      // Thread id of the thread given by the OS.
+      "thread_id": <u32>,

       // The windows GetLastError() value for this thread.
       //
       // This roughly contains the status of the last system API call this